Plastic: Environmental effects

-Because the chemical structure of most plastics renders them durable, they are resistant to many natural degradation processes.
-Much of this material may persist for centuries or longer, given the demonstrated persistence of structurally similar natural materials such as amber.

 Estimates differ as to the amount of plastic waste produced in the last century.
 By one estimate, one billion tons of plastic waste have been discarded since the 1950s.
 Others estimate a cumulative human production of 8.3-billion tons of plastic, of which 6.3-billion tons is waste, with only 9% getting recycled.

 It is estimated that this waste is made up of 81% polymer resin, 13% polymer fibers and 32% additives.
 In 2018 more than 343 million tons of plastic waste were generated, 90% of which was composed of post-consumer plastic waste (industrial, agricultural, commercial and municipal plastic waste).
 The rest was pre-consumer waste from resin production and manufacturing of plastic products (e.g. materials rejected due to unsuitable color, hardness, or processing characteristics).

 The Ocean Conservancy reported that China, Indonesia, Philippines, Thailand, and Vietnam dump more plastic into the sea than all other countries combined.
 The rivers Yangtze, Indus, Yellow, Hai, Nile, Ganges, Pearl, Amur, Niger, and Mekong "transport 88% to 95% of the global [plastics] load into the sea."

 The presence of plastics, particularly microplastics, within the food chain is increasing.
 In the 1960s microplastics were observed in the guts of seabirds, and since then have been found in increasing concentrations.
 The long-term effects of plastics in the food chain are poorly understood.
 In 2009 it was estimated that 10% of modern waste was plastic, although estimates vary according to region.
 Meanwhile, 50% to 80% of debris in marine areas is plastic.
 Plastic is often used in agriculture.
 There is more plastic in the soil than in the oceans.
 The presence of plastic in the environment hurts ecosystems and human health.

 Research on the environmental impacts has typically focused on the disposal phase.
 However, the production of plastics is also responsible for substantial environmental, health and socioeconomic impacts.

 Prior to the Montreal Protocol, CFCs had been commonly used in the manufacture of the plastic polystyrene, the production of which had contributed to depletion of the ozone layer.

 Efforts to minimize environmental impact of plastics may include lowering of plastics production and use, waste- and recycling-policies, and the proactive development and deployment of alternatives to plastics such as for sustainable packaging.